 By contrast, self-report measures such as the IPAQ are readily available, very cost-effective and can generate large data sets.
-The IPAQ has previously undergone reliability and validity assessments in young to middle aged adults (n = 2721, 54% female, 36.8 ± 7.9 years) (1).
-However, few studies have assessed its validity in populations over 60 years of age (22-24).
-These aforementioned studies used populations that ranged from 54 – 325 participants (49% - 58% female) to validate the IPAQ against waist mounted accelerometer measures, which may not be as accurate as thigh mounted accelerometers when determining posture (25).
-It is suggested that the IPAQ can provide reliable measures of SB and MVPA time in eastern older adult populations (22, 24), whose patterns of physical behaviour may not be representative of western older adult populations.
-Notwithstanding the above, the validity of the IPAQ is inconsistent in older adult populations (22, 24, 26, 27) with MVPA overestimations of 1090 mins∙week-1 and SB underestimations of 1646 mins∙week-1, compared to objective reports by Cerin, Barnett (24).
-Tomioka, Iwamoto (22) also found sex differences within IPAQ data sets.
-However, these differences were also present in hip-mounted accelerometer measures, which suggests that the IPAQ results were not due to sex differences in social desirability or approval (28).
+The IPAQ has previously undergone reliability and validity assessments in young to middle aged adults (n = 2721, 54% female, 36.8 ± 7.9 years) [1].
+However, few studies have assessed its validity in populations over 60 years of age [17-19].
+These aforementioned studies used populations that ranged from 54 – 325 participants (49% - 58% female) to validate the IPAQ against waist mounted accelerometer measures, which may not be as accurate as thigh mounted accelerometers when determining posture [20].
+It is suggested that the IPAQ can provide reliable measures of SB and MVPA time in eastern older adult populations [17, 19], whose patterns of physical behaviour may not be representative of western older adult populations.
+Notwithstanding the above, the validity of the IPAQ is inconsistent in older adult populations [17, 19, 21, 22] with MVPA overestimations of 1090 mins∙week-1 and SB underestimations of 1646 mins∙week-1, compared to objective reports by Cerin, Barnett (19).
+Tomioka, Iwamoto (17) also found sex differences within IPAQ data sets.
+However, these differences were also present in hip-mounted accelerometer measures, which suggests that the IPAQ results were not due to sex differences in social desirability or approval [23].
 To our knowledge no study, to date, has investigated the reliability and validity of the self-administered IPAQ Long-Form, English (last 7 days format) against thigh-mounted accelerometer derived data, using an older community-dwelling participant sample.
 Assessing the quality of the IPAQ across countries and age groups is essential to ensure the IPAQ is adaptable across different social, sex, and ethnic groupings.

 Therefore, the objectives of this study were to compare two IPAQ Long-Form, English (last 7 days format) data sets, collected a week apart, for reliability assessment and to compare the results of the second completed IPAQ to accelerometer measures of free-living SB and MVPA for validity assessment.
 The aim was to provide a reliability and validity record for IPAQ measures of SB and MVPA in middle-class (e.g. coming from a sub-region characterized by proximity to several universities, low claimant unemployment rate, high proportion of managerial and professional posts), semi-rural UK-based older-adults.
 It was hypothesised that: 1.
 The IPAQ would be reliable.
 2. Owing to a bias in the IPAQ to questions relating to PA rather than SB per se, the IPAQ may in fact underestimate SB and overestimate MVPA time.
 Thus, the second hypothesis was that the IPAQ may not be valid in quantifying SB and MVPA time.
 3. Sex bias would not occur in both the reliability and the validity (i.e. accurate physical behaviour classification) of the IPAQ.